EinsteinToolkit/www.cactuscode.org/projects/benchmarks/bench_bssn_carpet/index.md

 ---
 This benchmark is similar to Bench\_BSSN\_PUGH, but it uses mesh refinement instead of a uniform grid.
 It also uses the driver Carpet instead of PUGH.
-You find more information about Carpet on its [web page](http://www.carpetcode.org/).
+You find more information about Carpet in its [code repository] (https://bitbucket.org/eschnett/carpet.git).
 Carpet is still under development.
 It scales up to about 100 processors.

 This benchmark comes in two configurations, 1lev and 3lev.
 The first is a unigrid configuration, which should in an ideal world show the same